letonchanh/dynamite/artifact/README.md

     ```
     make nla-term
     ```
     It took about 150 minutes for DynamiTe to run the entire 38 benchmarks on the Docker image.
-The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-term/nla-term.out-ZL8GkEB.html).
+The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-term/nla-term.out-ZL8GkEB.html), whose log files are in the folder [results/nla-term/out-ZL8GkEB](results/nla-term/out-ZL8GkEB).
 Note that the learned ranking functions of some examples (e.g `bresenham1`, `cohencu1`) that can be verified in Figure 8 now cannot be verified before the timeout due to the limited resources in the Docker image.

 - To reproduce Figure 9, run
     ```
     make nla-nonterm
     ```
     It took about 120 minutes for DynamiTe to run the entire 39 benchmarks on the Docker image.
-The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-nonterm/nla-nonterm.out-_8ejxcU.html).
+The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-nonterm/nla-nonterm.out-_8ejxcU.html), whose log files are in the folder [results/nla-nonterm/out-_8ejxcU](results/nla-term/out-_8ejxcU).
+The result is better than the result reported in Figure 9, thank to an improvement in the symbolic execution.
+The improved symbolic execution can capture more precise transition relations of the loops, that helps to successfully validate more candidate recurrent sets.

 - How to reproduce any experiments or other activities that support the conclusions in the paper.